Stefan Lazarević: Settling the situation in Serbia and clashes in Zeta

-Immediately after the takeover of Belgrade, Stefan started the reconstruction of its fortifications, which were destroyed by the Ottomans in 1397.
-In addition, he began work on the all-around development of the city, which was carried out by the end of his reign, but in the beginning of 1405, Stefan named Belgrade the capital of Serbia, which until then was in Kruševac.
-His mother Milica's death was a major blow to Despotate's immediate diplomacy with various Serbian and Ottoman lords.
-Nevertheless, the situation in the Despotate has stabilized as the state started to grow in prosperity, evidenced by the charter for Borač, issued from Dubrovnik (Republic of Ragusa).
-Stefan negotiated with Ragusa during the year and managed to reinstate many deals Ragusa has had with previous Serbian autocrats.
+Immediately after taking of Belgrade, Stefan started the reconstruction of its fortifications, which were destroyed by the Ottomans in 1397.
+In addition, he began work on the all-around development of the city, which was completed by the end of his reign.
+In the beginning of 1405, Stefan made Belgrade the capital of Serbia, which until then had been Kruševac.
+His mother Milica's death was a major blow to the Despotate's diplomacy with various Serbian and Ottoman lords.
+Nevertheless, the situation in the Despotate stabilized as the state started to grow in prosperity, evidenced by the charter for Borač, issued from Dubrovnik (Republic of Ragusa).
+Stefan negotiated with Ragusa during the year and managed to reinstate many commercial pacts Ragusa had with previous Serbian autocrats.

-At the beginning of 1405, a rebellion broke out among local population in Skadar against the Venetian rule.
-The reason for it lay in the high-handed fashion of Venetian policies in the region, which was manifested in impounding properties, which was then shared with Venetian supporters, denying the rights of Orthodox churches in the area under the supreme authority of Venice.
-Stefan's brother-in-law, the deceased Đurađ II set some of these things in motion, as he did lead diplomacy to be on good terms with Venice, selling it cities such as Skadar.
-His widow, Jelena Lazarević (Stefan's oldest sister), who was a very shrewd statesman and scholar, did not like Đurađ II's politics, so she managed to influence her son Balša III, to start asking rights for Orthodox monasteries, triggering the First Scutari War.
-As Balša had no significant support, he turned to Stefan, thus bringing Zeta into Serbia's direct and close area of influence once again.
-Stefan was not able to involve himself directly in this conflict, though he did serve as a mediating party on a few occasions.
-A peace deal was signed in 1408, but this peace would be temporarily broken several times in the following decade, leading up to a continuation of struggle for Pomorje.
+At the beginning of 1405, a rebellion against Venetian rule broke out among the local population in Skadar.
+The reason for it lay in the high-handed fashion of Venetian policies in the region, which were manifested by impounding properties, which were then shared with Venetian supporters, denying the rights of Orthodox churches in the area under the authority of Venice.
+Stefan's brother-in-law, the deceased Đurađ II, had set some of this in motion, as he had felt it necessary to be on good terms with Venice, and had sold it cities such as Skadar.
+His widow, Jelena Lazarević (Stefan's oldest sister), who was a shrewd statesman and scholar, did not like Đurađ II's politics, so she managed to influence her son, Balša III, to start asking for rights for Orthodox monasteries, which triggered the First Scutari War.
+As Balša had no significant support, he turned to Stefan, thus bringing Zeta under Serbia's influence once again.
+Stefan was not able to involve himself directly in this conflict, though he did serve as mediator on a few occasions.
+A peace treaty was signed in 1408, but this peace would be temporarily broken several times in the following decade, leading to a continuing struggle for Pomorje.